 3. Stock outs and efficiency

 Stock outs that occur during the manufacturing process are also very detrimental to a business.
-Running out of a single component typically halts production, with the run either held up – raising labour costs relative to output – or else being split, so that something else can be made while you wait for the missing stock to arrive.
+Running out of a single component typically halts production, with the run either held up – raising manufacturing costs relative to output – or else being split, so that something else can be made while you wait for the missing stock to arrive.
 Splitting a production run like this adds an inefficient extra breakdown and start-up stage.

 Ordering excess safety stock can be costly.